What to know about the new student loan income-driven repayment waiver

 It also moves the needle for borrowers who aren’t in public service jobs but use IDR plans to qualify for forgiveness after 20 or 25 years.
 Most will not qualify for forgiveness until at least 2035 because they are enrolled in an IDR program called Revised Pay As You Earn, or REPAYE, which wasn’t available until 2015.

-Even so, the IDR waiver is likely to greatly increase their count of qualifying payments.
+Even so, the IDR waiver is likely to increase significantly their count of qualifying payments.

 What will count toward IDR forgiveness?